tncube60/tncube60/README.md

-## Hi there 👋
+# Introduction

-Hello!
-My name is Thando Ncube, and I’m currently a student at St. Clair College, pursuing a Computer Programming program.
-I am part of the Mobile Application Development (MAD) group, where I focus on building innovative and practical mobile solutions.
+Hello 👋!
+My name is **Thando Ncube**, and I’m currently a student at **St. Clair College**, pursuing a **Computer Programming** program.
+I am part of the **Mobile Application Development (MAD) group**, where I focus on building innovative and practical mobile solutions.
 My studies have given me a solid foundation in software development, and I’m passionate about creating applications that provide real-world value while continuously learning and growing as a developer.

 ---